tdsh-ux/ProgrammingAssignment/output/CodeBook.md

 	COLUMNS:

 	- Activity
-		Name of the activity realized by the subject
+		Description: Name of the activity realized by the subject
 		Type: categoric
 		Values:
 			WALKING